microsoft/botframework-cli/packages/qnamaker/README.md

   $ bf qnamaker:cross-train

 OPTIONS
-  -f, --force              [default: false] If --out flag is provided with the path to an existing file, overwrites that file -h, --help               qnamaker:cross-train command help -i, --in=in              Source lu and qna files folder
+  -f, --force              If --out flag is provided with the path to an existing file, overwrites that file -h, --help               luis:cross-train command help -i, --in=in              Source lu and qna files folder

   -o, --out=out            Output folder name.
 If not specified, the cross trained files will be written to